zackrylangford/linux-mastery/GETTING-STARTED.md

 A step-by-step guide to learning Linux the AI-age way.
 Follow this for your first week, then continue at your own pace.

+**Want to see the complete process first?** Check out [EXAMPLE-WALKTHROUGH.md](EXAMPLE-WALKTHROUGH.md) for a detailed walkthrough of learning one problem domain from start to finish.

 ## Before You Start (5 minutes)

 ### What You'll Need